justinjohn0306/EverybodyDanceNow-Windows10/README.md

 This repo is an implementation for Windows-10 by Justin John

-Original Author and repo can be found here :EverybodyDanceNow repo by Caroline Chan : https://github.com/carolineec/EverybodyDanceNow
+Original Author and repo can be found here :
+EverybodyDanceNow repo by Caroline Chan : https://github.com/carolineec/EverybodyDanceNow